Abbreviations : Report Help

 Virus particles sediment at 800–1000 S in sucrose gradients and the buoyant density of virions is 1.18 g cm−3 in isopycnic sucrose gradients (Goodin and Jackson 2002).

-The negative-sense, single-stranded RNA genome is non-segmented, 12.0–14.0 kb in length.
+The negative-sense, single-stranded RNA genome of 12.0–14.0 kb is unsegmented.
 Six to seven mRNAs, one for each of the encoded proteins identified in infected plants.

 SYNV N and P contain nuclear localisation sequences (NLS, or a karyophillic domain) and are independently imported into the nucleus, where they associate and move to a sub-nuclear location (Goodin et al., 2001).
 A distinct nuclear polymerase complex composed of N, P and L is present in the nuclei of infected cells (Martins et al., 1998, Wagner and Jackson 1997, Wagner et al., 1996).
 PYDV M can induce the intranuclear accumulation of the inner nuclear membrane in the absence of any other viral protein (Bandyopadhyay et al., 2010).
 Protein interaction studies for PYDV in live plants have identified binary interactions between N:N, N:P, N:M, M:M, M:Y, M:G, G:G and Y:Y (Bandyopadhyay et al., 2010).

-The lipoprotein envelope derived from the host plant or insect vector (Jackson et al., 2005).
+The lipoprotein envelope derived from the host plant or insect vector (Jackson et al., 2005a).
 Lipid composition is unknown.

-The SYNV genome (13.7 kb) contains six genes in the order 3′ N-P-sc4-M-G-L 5′, lacking a gene encoding an X protein.
+The SYNV genome (13.7 kb) contains six genes in the order 3′-N-P-sc4-M-G-L-5′, lacking a gene encoding an X protein.
 The Y gene equivalent (sc4 or P3) has been shown to encode a protein involved in cell-to-cell movement.
-The 144 nt 3′ leader sequence is transcribed to produce a polyadenylated leader RNA, which localizes in the cytoplasm.
-The 5′ trailer RNA is 160 nt long with extensive terminal complementarity with the leader sequence.
+The 144 nt 3′-leader sequence is transcribed to produce a polyadenylated leader RNA, which localizes in the cytoplasm.
+The 5′-trailer RNA of 160 nt has extensive terminal complementarity with the leader sequence.

 The RYSV genome (14.0 kb) has a gene order similar to that of SYNV, except for the presence of an additional small gene between the G gene and the L gene, which encodes a virion-associated protein.
 The genomes of maize mosaic virus (MMV), maize Iranian mosaic virus (MIMV) and taro vein chlorosis virus (TaVCV) are approximately 12.0–12.4 kb with a gene order similar to that of SYNV.
 The maize fine streak virus (MFSV) genome (13.8 kb) has a gene order similar to that of SYNV, but with an additional ORF of unknown function between the P gene and the M gene.